Lotus Touch Up Paint

-This British sports car company was founded in 1952 as Lotus Engineering Ltd. by a recent graduate from the University College, London.
-The idea behind the Lotus has always been racing and the first car made by Colin Chapman was a modified Austin Seven he dubbed the Austin Seven Special.
+This British sports car company was founded in 1952 as Lotus Engineering Ltd. by a recent graduate from the University College in London.
+The idea behind the Lotus has always been racing and the first car made by Colin Chapman was a modified Austin Seven, which he dubbed the Austin Seven Special.
 Chapman won a couple of races with his creation allowing him to gain the sufficient funds to make new creations.
-The subsequent car he made followed the same recipe, modify a car and win races to gain enough money to continue.
+The subsequent car he made followed the same recipe; modify a car and win races to gain enough money to continue.

 With the intended goal to attract the new capital needed to develop new models, Lotus sold part of its shares to General Motors in 1986.
 GM then sold its shares in Lotus in 1993 to a holding company from Luxembourg who then proceeded to sell its shares to Malaysian Proton in 1996.
 Even with the changes in ownership, the legacy of Mr. Chapman can be seen in the letters above the word Lotus on the company's logo.

 If you have a Lotus proudly sporting the classic "British Racing Green", or any color of Lotus for that matter, don't hesitate to order your TouchUpDirect matching touch up paint for an easy repair.
 We offer our Lotus touch up paint in various applicators and all of our touch up paint is durable and eco-friendly.

 TUDCare is TouchUpDirect's 12 month, one-time, same color replacement warranty.
 TUDCare comes free with the purchase of any of our Platinum Kits.
 If you lose your applicator for any reason, we will send you an entire replacement kit for free.
 That way, if your dog steals your applicator for his hoard, you'll be covered.
 Learn More →

 What tools do I need for a Lotus touch up paint job?

 To create the best looking coat for your vehicle, we recommend the following: